feathers-plus/generator-feathers-plus/docs/get-started/README.md

 #### Resolvers

 GraphQL expects to find **resolvers** to stitch the response together.
-Each resolver is a function which joins one type to another, or which calculates a dervived field.
+Each resolver is a function which joins one type to another, or which calculates a derived field.

 `feathers-plus generate graphql` generates the resolver code needed for your GraphQL endpoint, and it generates up to 3 versions of the resolvers